Rakesh9100/CalcDiverse/Calculators/IQR-Calculator/README.md

 ## Description :-

-Interquartile Range (IQR) Calculator is used to measure the spread of the middle 50% of dataset
+The Interquartile Range (IQR) Calculator is used to measure the spread of the middle 50% of dataset.

 ## Tech Stacks :-